-- The Company has Debt (Both Convertible And Secured) and May be Unable to Service or Refinance This Debt, Which Could Have Negative Consequences On the Company's Business, Could Adversely Affect its Ability to Fulfill its Obligations Under its Notes and May Place the Company at a Competitive Disadvantage in our Industry: In the first half of 2010 and 2011, the Company incurred indebtedness by way of convertible unsecured notes ("Convertible Notes") and by way of secured redeemable gold delivery promissory notes.
+- The Company is dependent upon its ability to raise funds in order to carry out its business: Mining operations, exploration and development involve significant financial risk and capital investment.
+The operations and expansion plans for the Company may also result in increases in capital expenditures and commitments.
+The Company may require additional funding to expand its business and may require additional capital in the future for, among other things, the development of the Bau Gold Project which is currently the subject of a feasibility study targeting production commencing in 2014.
+No assurance can be given that such capital will be available at all or available on terms acceptable to the Company.
+The Company may be required to seek funding from third parties if internally generated cash resources and available credit facilities are insufficient to finance these activities.
+In the event that the Company was unable to obtain adequate financing on acceptable terms, or at all, to satisfy its operating, development and expansion plans, its business and results of operations may be materially and adversely affected.
+The success and the pricing of any such capital raising and/or debt financing will be dependent upon the prevailing market conditions at that time, the availability of funds from lenders and other factors relating to the Company's properties and operations. - The Company has debtand may be unable to service or refinance this debt, which could have negative consequences on the Company's business, could adversely affect its ability to fulfill its obligations under its debt and may place the Company at a competitive disadvantage in its industry: In the first half of 2010 and 2011, the Company incurred indebtedness by way of convertible unsecured notes ("Convertible Notes") and by way of secured redeemable gold delivery promissory notes ("Gold Loan Notes").
 The existence of this debt could have negative consequences for the Company.
-For example, it could: - increase the Company's vulnerability to adverse industry and general economic conditions; - require the Company to dedicate a material portion of cash flow from operations to make scheduled principal payments on the debt, thereby reducing the availability of our cash flow for working capital, capital investments and other business activities; - limit the Company's ability to obtain additional financing to fund future working capital, capital investments and other business activities; - limit the Company's flexibility to plan for, and react to, changes in its business and industry; and - place the Company at a competitive disadvantage relative to less leveraged competitors.
+For example, it could: - increase the Company's vulnerability to adverse industry and general economic conditions; - require the Company to dedicate a material portion of cash flow from operations to make scheduled principal or interest payments on the debt, thereby reducing the availability of its cash flow for working capital, capital investments and other business activities; - limit the Company's ability to obtain additional financing to fund future working capital, capital investments and other business activities; - limit the Company's flexibility to plan for, and react to, changes in its business and industry; and - place the Company at a competitive disadvantage relative to less leveraged competitors.

-• Servicing the Company's Debt Requires an Allocation of Cash and the Company's Ability to Generate Cash Flow May Be Adversely Affected By Factors Beyond Its Control: The Company's business may not generate cash flow in an amount sufficient to enable it to pay the principal of, or interest on, its indebtedness or to fund other liquidity needs, including working capital, capital expenditures, project development efforts, strategic acquisitions, investments and alliances and other general corporate requirements.
-The Company's ability to generate cash is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.
+• Servicing the Company's debt requires anallocation of cash and the Company's ability to generate cash flow may be adversely affected by factors beyond its control: The Company's business may not generate cash flow in an amount sufficient to enable it to pay the principal of, or interest on, its indebtedness or to fund other liquidity needs, including working capital, capital expenditures, project development efforts, strategic acquisitions, investments and alliances and other general corporate requirements.
+The Company's ability to generate cash is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond its control.
 As such, the Company is faced with the risk that (i) the Company's business will generate sufficient cash flow from operations or (ii) future sources of funding will be available to the Company in amounts sufficient to enable it to fund its capital needs.